tillitis/tillitis-key1/hw/application_fpga/core/tk1/README.md

 ### RAM memory protecion

 ```
-  ADDR_RAM_ASLR:     0x40
+  ADDR_RAM_ADDR_RAND: 0x40
-  ADDR_RAM_SCRAMBLE: 0x41
+  ADDR_RAM_DATA_RAND: 0x41
 ```

-These write only registers control how the data in the RAM is scrambled as a way of protecting the data.
-The ADDR_RAM_ASLR control how the addresses are scrambled.
-The ADDR_RAM_SCRAMBLE control how the data itself is scrambled.
-FW writes random values to these registers during boot.
+These write only registers control how the data in the RAM is randomized as a way of protecting the data.
+The randomization is implemented using a pseudo random number generator with a state initalized by a seed.

+The ADDR_RAM_ADDR_RAND store the seed for how the addresses are randomized over the memory space.
+The ADDR_RAM_DATA_RAND store the seed for how the data itself is randomized.
+FW writes random seed values to these registers during boot.

 ### Security monitor